manticoresoftware/manticoresearch-php/docs/query.md

 ## Distance()

 Creates a `geo_distance` expression.
-Expects an array that follows the syntax defined in `/json/search` :
+Expects an array that follows the syntax defined in `/json/search`:

 - location_anchor containing the pin object
 - location_source containing the attributes with lat/long
 - distance_type -  can be 'adaptive' (default) or 'haversine'
-- distance - a string with distance in format `XXX uom` , where `uom` can be meters, km, miles, yards, mm, feed, inches or nautical miles
+- distance - a string with distance in format `XXX uom`, where `uom` can be meters, km, miles, yards, mm, feet, inches or nautical miles

 The pin location and the lat/long attributes must be in degrees.